motorina0/cashu-js-wallet/README.md

 ```

 ### 3. Mint (Alice)
-- if some conditions are met (invoice paied for example) then the `Mint` "signs":
+- if some conditions are met (invoice paid for example) then the `Mint` "signs":
 ```
     C' = a * B' = a * (Y + r*G)
     return C'